 where cube is a cube with the same grid as src_grid_cube that is to be regridded to the grid of target_grid_cube.

-This class describes the nearest-neighbour interpolation and regridding scheme for interpolating or regridding over one or more orthogonal coordinates, typically for use with iris.cube.Cube.interpolate() or iris.cube.Cube.regrid().
+Return type A callable with the interface This class describes the nearest-neighbour interpolation and regridding scheme for interpolating or regridding over one or more orthogonal coordinates, typically for use with iris.cube.Cube. interpolate() or iris.cube.Cube.regrid().